4sp-notify/4sp-notify.github.io/README.md

 Everything is optimized for **desktop-first** use.
 Most things still *work* on mobile, but you’ll get the best experience with a proper screen.

-Accounts are required for most features — because this version is made for people who are actually here to use it.
+Accounts are required for all features — because this version is made for people who are actually here to use it.
 No more just pulling up a page and leaving.
+Anything helps, and just coming and leaving without leaving your trace as a user on firebase means I'd be sad having no users :(

 ---